surbina/realtime-notes/README.md

 ## Type checking and linting

-Each app has a `check` script that runs the linting and typechecking.
+Each app's `check` script runs the linting and type-checking.
 Run it in all apps from the root by running: `npm run check --workspaces`.